Gaddang people: Status of women and minor children

+Such legislation directly affects education, workforce practices, land ownership. and politics.
+At the same time, a heritage of patriarchal colonialism, traditional practices, war and poverty has engendered traditional practices which have subjected women in Northern Luzon to exploitation, discrimination, and violence.
+Progress has indubitably been made, but more remains to be done.

 Kinship

 The Gaddang as a people have lacked a defined and organized political apparatus; in consequence, their shared-kinship is the means of ordering their social world.
 During their pre-Conquest days, their swidden economy forced a small population to be dispersed in a fairly large area.
-In a period where hostilities were a recurring phenomenon, expressed in head-taking and revenge, kinship obligations were the linkage between settlements; such kin-links include several (like solyad - or temporary marriage) which have no counterparts in modern law.
+In a period where hostilities were a recurring phenomenon, expressed in head-taking and revenge, kinship obligations were the linkage between settlements; such kin-links include several (like solyad – or temporary marriage) which have no counterparts in modern law.

-As has been documented with other Indo-Malay peoples, Gaddang kin relationships are highly ramified and recognize a variety of prestige markers based on both personal accomplishment and obligation (frequently transcending generations).
+As has been documented with Indonesian and Malay peoples, Gaddang kin relationships are highly ramified and recognize a variety of prestige markers based on both personal accomplishment and personal or social obligations that frequently transcend generations.
 While linguistically there appear to be no distinctions beyond the second degree of consanguinity, tracing common lineal descent is important, and the ability to do so is traditionally admired and encouraged.
 Relationships are traced through both patrilineal and matrilineal descent, but may also include compadre/co-madre links (often repeated across several generations), and even mentorship relationships.

 It is unclear to what degree kinship-systems include mailan and other remnants of the slavery-system.

 Funerary practices

-Modern Christian Gaddang funerals are most commonly entombed in a public or private cemetery, following a Mass celebration and a procession (with a band if possible).
-A wake is held for several days before the services, allowing family members and friends travel-time to view the deceased in the coffin.
-Mummification is not usually practiced, but cremation - followed by entombment of the ashes - has been observed.
+Modern Christian Gaddang funerals in homelands areas have the remains most commonly entombed in a public or private cemetery, following a Mass celebration and a procession (with a band if possible).
+A wake is often held for several days before the services, allowing family members and friends travel-time to view the deceased in the coffin.
+Mummification is not usually practiced, but cremation – followed by entombment of the ashes – has been observed and is now common for overseas Gaddang wishing to be transported and buried in their birthplace.